The Glen of Imaal Terrier is an old Irish breed. But, there are relatively few left.

 As pets, they are quiet compared to most terriers, with easy going temperaments.
 But their small population size presents a risk to their genetic health.

-Are you thinking about welcoming this uncommon little dog into your home?
+Are you thinking about bringing this uncommon little dog into your home?

 What’s In This Guide